 Farro is an ancient grain from Rome.
-Its delicious nutty flavor and slightly chewy texture remind me of a lot of barley.
-Up until recently, you couldn’t get your hands on it anywhere!
+Its delicious, nutty flavor and slightly chewy texture remind me of a lot of barley.
+Up until recently, Farro wasn’t available anywhere.
 Now, it’s readily available in your local grocery store.

 I’m showing two pictures of my Farro Breakfast Bowls, one topped with an egg, and one without.
 Steve and I have a difference of opinion about eggs.
 I’m not even sure if “opinion” is even the right word.
-I’m no fan of the fried egg, to be fair, eggs are a big part of any breakfast and Steve loves them, that’s the reason for the two pictures.
+I’m no fan of the fried egg, to be fair, eggs are a big part of any breakfast, and Steve loves them, so that’s why I’ve included two pictures of this dish.

 This is my Farro Breakfast Bowl, it’s easy to make while combining great flavor, color, and texture.
 Here’s how this dish comes together.